 7.2 Is public funding e.g. legal aid, available?

-The Law on Legal Aid 165(I)/2002 does not provide for legal aid to be made available in product liability claims.
+The Law on Legal Aid 165(I)/2002 does not provide for legal aid in product liability claims.

 7.3 If so, are there any restrictions on the availability of public funding?